ansible/ansible-builder/README.md

 The entries such as `requirements.yml` and `requirements.txt` may be a relative path from the directory of the execution environment definition's folder, or an absolute path.

+## Collection Execution Environment Dependencies

+Collections inside of the `galaxy` entry of an execution environment will contribute their python requirements to the image.

+Requirements from a collection can be recognized in two ways:

+ - A file `meta/execution-environment.yml` references the python requirements file
+ - A file named `requirements.txt` is in the root level of the collection

+In either case, the python requirements file cannot be listed in the `build_ignore` of the collection.

+### Example

+The example in `examples/pytz` requires the `awx.awx` collection in the execution environment definition.

+In the ansible-runner project folder at `examples/pytz/project`, there is a playbook that makes use of the lookup plugin `awx.awx.tower_schedule_rrule`.
+This plugin requires the PyPI `pytz` and another library to work.

+Running this example shows how the collection dependencies are resolved, installed into the container image, and made use of inside a playbook task.

 ## Get Involved: